squid-cache/squid-cache.github.io/Features/eCAP.rst

 ICAP and eCAP services can co-exist.
 ACLs control which service gets to process the HTTP message.

+=== Optional eCAP features ===

+Squid supports sending client IP address to the adapter via the ''libecap::metaClientIp'' transaction option.
+Please see eCAP [[https://answers.launchpad.net/ecap/+faq/1516|FAQ]] for details and do not forget to enable SquidConf:adaptation_send_client_ip in squid.conf.

 == Supported eCAP versions ==

 [[Squid-3.1]] supports libecap v0.0.3 only, but will try to build with any libecap version installed.
 Builds with incompatible versions should fail, but be careful: Check that you are building with libecap v0.0.3 and not the latest library version.
 The same applies to [[Squid-3.2]] releases prior to v3.2.0.6.